 Not helping the panic is many Americans’ most recent experiences with recessions.
 The only two that an entire generation has lived through over the past 20-plus years were devastating events.

 But don’t get swept up in the noise.
 Experts say few recessions are like the Great Recession and coronavirus pandemic-induced dip, and today’s economic situation is far different.
-Not to mention, the Fed’s act of pumping stimulus out of the economy — even as sentiment sinks — is a key part of making sure things don’t go from bad to worse.

 All of that means, understanding recessions is more crucial now than ever, so you can prepare your personal finances wisely for any economic event, downturn or not.

 What is a recession — and what isn’t?